Johan Cruyff: Philanthropy

+In the spring of 1997, Cruyff founded the Johan Cruyff Foundation, which is intended to help disadvantaged children and those with special educational needs.
+He handed over organisational control to others.
+Apart from the usual sponsor meetings within the framework of the foundation, he was mainly occupied with spending time with children with Down syndrome.
+Additionally he founded the Johan Cruyff Academy in 1999, which was soon expanded under the umbrella organisation Johan Cruyff Institute and extended to several countries.
+As a programme for 35 athletes as part of the Johan Cruyff University of Amsterdam it has since become a global network and allowed thousands of former players to complete their school or vocational education.

-The Johan Cruyff Foundation has provided over 200 Cruyff Courts in 22 countries, including Israel, Malaysia, Japan, United States and Mexico, for children of all backgrounds to play street football together.
+Beginning in 2003, the Johan Cruyff Foundation has provided over 200 Cruyff Courts in 22 countries, including Israel, Malaysia, Japan, United States, and Mexico, for children of all backgrounds to play street football together.
 UEFA praised the foundation for its positive effect on young people, and Cruyff received the UEFA Grassroots Award on the opening of the 100th court in late 2009.
-In 1999, he founded the Johan Cruyff Institute with a programme for 35 athletes as part of the Johan Cruyff University of Amsterdam and has since become a global network.

-Cuyff was also an ambassador of the Postcode Lottery Group, which establishes and manages charitable lotteries worldwide to raise funds for social organisations.
+Cruyff was also an ambassador of the Postcode Lottery Group, which establishes and manages charitable lotteries worldwide to raise funds for social organisations.